-While SLP has historically not been subject to U.S. federal and certain state income taxes, it has been subject to the New York City Unincorporated Business Tax.
+While Silvercrest L.P. has historically not been subject to U.S. federal and certain state income taxes, it has been subject to the New York City Unincorporated Business Tax.
 As a result of our reorganization, we became subject to taxes applicable to C-corporations.
-We expect our effective tax rate, and the absolute dollar amount of our tax expense, to increase as a result of this reorganization offset by the benefits of the tax receivable agreement.
+We expect our effective tax rate, and the absolute dollar amount of our tax expense, to increase as a result of this reorganization offset by the benefits of the tax receivable agreement entered into by our Class B stockholders.